Artist

 Jan was runner up at the 2017 Chipping Norton Literary Festival Short Story Competition and highly-commended in the Olga Sinclair Prize.
 She won the Hummer Prize for Creative Writing in 2013 with her short story "Five minutes ago."
 In 2015, she was shortlisted for the Wells Literature Short Story Prize and the New Writing South scheme.

 Her first novel, The Seven Letters is published in 2016 and has received many of Five Star reviews on Amazon.
-It is available on all platforms.
-Her second novel, The Slow Death of Maxwell Carrick, was published in 2019, and was immediately named Book of Month by The Discovering Diamonds historical fiction website
+Her second novel, The Slow Death of Maxwell Carrick, was published in 2019, and was immediately named Book of Month by The Discovering Diamonds historical fiction website.

 Tutor